Wondering where to shop local in Toronto? Make an impact by supporting these buzzworthy female-led stores, restaurants and services.

 With a long history in the city, Downward Dog Yoga Centre was founded in 1997 by Ron Reid, one of Toronto’s pioneer yoga practitioners and is now led by Karen Parucha, who is overseeing a modernization of the studio through thoughtful restructuring to address the systemic oppression prevalent in the Western yoga industry.

-Boasting many of Canada’s leading instructors, the new location is found in the Ossington area.
-In addition to yoga classes, people can practice meditation, pilates and even consider learning to teach themselves.
-Downward Dog now offers a teacher training scholarship to anyone who identifies as part of groups that have been historically oppressed.
+The new location in Ossington boasts many of Canada’s leading instructors.
+In addition to yoga classes, people can practice meditation and pilates and even consider learning to teach themselves.
+Downward Dog now offers a teacher training scholarship to anyone who identifies as part of historically oppressed groups.

 Hard Feelings

-From low-cost counselling servicing many underrepresented communities to a storefront selling carefully curated books and resources to help build and sustain stronger mental health, this is a promising venture that puts people and the community first.
+From low-cost counselling serving many underrepresented communities to a storefront selling carefully curated books and resources to help build and sustain stronger mental health, this promising venture prioritizes people and the community.

 Beauty